 The fun begins with Sylvan’s Engineering programs in the New York region.
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
 Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

 Our Engineering courses in the New York region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
 Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

-Attention all Aspiring Engineers
+Aspiring Engineers Unite!

-- STEM-focused learning that will help your child acquire valuable 21st century skills.
+- STEM-based learning that focuses on teaching valuable 21st century skills.

-- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.
+- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.

-- Regular emails to keep parents informed of their child’s progress.
+- Regular emails throughout the program to keep parents informed.